-The other samples have one or more of the following colors: blue, green and purple.
-Whatever color you see emerging will play into the overall color palette of the house, so don’t ignore it.
+The other samples have one or more of the following colors: blue, green, and purple.
+The color you see emerging will play into the overall color palette of the house exterior, so don’t ignore it.
 Repeat that undertone color elsewhere on the house for a cohesive look.
 For example, if your gray roof has green undertones, you could do a shutter color in a similar or darker version of that green.

-Gray roofs work well with:
+There are many colors gray/black roofs work well with: